brucontrol/docs/docs/dashboard/tool-mode.md

 2. Choose the element type (e.g., **Button**, **Timer**, **Chart**)
 3. For device elements, choose **Device** and configure interface/port in the dialog

 New elements appear on the dashboard at the center of the current viewport and in the tree.
+When a new element is added, the dashboard automatically switches to **Edit mode** and selects the new element.
 See [Adding Elements](../solution-explorer/add-elements) for details.

 ## Show Invisible